 When an application is developed using more than one programming language, complications arise.
 The calling conventions, data layout, error handing and return conventions all differ between languages; if these are not addressed correctly, stack overflow/underflow, data corruption, and memory corruption are possible.

 In multi-language development environments, it is also difficult to reuse data structures and object code across the languages.

-Cross reference
+Related coding guidelines

 [None]

 Mechanism of failure